cdrusty/mathembed/README.md

    - The server is capable of generating embed-like previews for mathematical equations.

-   - To access an embed-like preview, append `/embed` to the URL followed by your equation, like so: `http://localhost:3000/math/embed/your_equation_here`.
+   - To access an embed-like preview,  to the URL followed by your equation, like so: `http://localhost:3000/math/your_equation_here` and paste it in discord.

    - Replace `your_equation_here` with the actual math equation you want to display in the embed.